Angela Day is Suffolk’s leading dog fitness and core conditioning instructor providing Expert guidance for long term muscular health

 To get the very best support you may have opted for your package to include you uploading videos of your exercises to a private group so that I can continue to help you tweak and fine-tune, without you having to wait to get to class.

-Will I need to buy expensive equipment?
+Do I need expensive equipment?

 Many people opt to buy a set of 10 cones and poles.